Vehicle recovery: Recovery equipment

 Modern recovery equipment is extremely sophisticated and manufactured in quantity throughout the world.
 However up until the mid-seventies a large proportion of the equipment in use was homemade, often just consisting of a ridged jib and a simple block and tackle.
 After both World Wars, a number of army surplus vehicles were purchased cheaply by operators and converted to civilian use.
 This was especially true for recovering trucks and other commercial vehicles.

-In 1918, Ernest Holmes of Chattanooga, Tennessee patented the first American commercially successful vehicle recovery crane, and its modern descendants have changed little since.
+In 1918, Ernest Holmes Sr of Chattanooga, Tennessee patented the first American commercially successful vehicle recovery crane, and its modern descendants have changed little since.
 Around the same time, recovery cranes were being produced by Weaver Manufacturing and Manley.
 In Europe, Harvey Frost Ltd of Great Portland Street, London, started selling recovery cranes made by Ernest Lake from around 1905.
 The first major change to these crane designs would take another fifty years and came from Sweden.
 Olaf Ekengard, under the trade name EKA, designed and marketed a crane that lifted from underneath the subject vehicle.
 Nearly all lift and tow vehicles today use variations of his idea, while traditional cranes are kept for specialist work.